The Sleeping Beauty (ballet): Synopsis

 Prologue — Le baptême de la Princesse AuroreKing Florestan XXIV and his Queen have welcomed their first child, Princess Aurora, and declare a grand christening ceremony to honor her.
 Six fairies are invited to the ceremony to bestow gifts on the child.
 Each fairy brings a gift of a virtue or positive trait, such as beauty, courage, sweetness, musical talent, and mischief.
 The most powerful fairy, the Lilac Fairy, arrives with her entourage, but before she can bestow her gift, the evil fairy Carabosse arrives with her minions.
 Carabosse furiously asks the King and Queen why she had not received an invitation to the christening.
 The blame falls on Catalabutte, the Master of Ceremonies who was in charge of the guest list.
 Carabosse gleefully tears his wig off and beats him with her staff, before placing a curse upon the baby princess as revenge: Aurora will indeed grow up to be a beautiful, healthy, delightful young lady, but on her sixteenth birthday she will prick her finger on a spindle and die.
 The King and Queen are horrified and beg Carabosse for mercy, but she shows none.
 However, the Lilac Fairy intervenes.
-Though she does not have enough power to completely undo the curse, she alters it, allowing the spindle to cause a peaceful 100-year sleep for the princess, rather than death.
+Though she does not have enough power to completely undo the curse, she alters it, allowing the spindle to send Aurora into a 100-year deep sleep, rather than death.
 At the end of those 100 years, she will be woken by the kiss of a handsome prince.
 Relieved that Aurora's life will ultimately be spared, the court is set at ease.